standarddeviant/dspcml/README.md

 # DSPCML
 DSPCML is an acronym for Digital Signal Processing C Matrix Library.
 It is an adaption of the C Matrix Library (CML) referenced here: https://github.com/MichaelJWelsh/cml

-DSPCML aims to add common signal processing functions to the original CML over time.
-The primary goal is to achieve portability with ability to support optimized signal processing functions for different compilers and toolchains via 'compile-flag'.
+DSPCML aims to add common signal processing functions to the original CML implementation.
+The primary goal is to achieve portability with ability to support optimized signal processing functions for different compilers and toolchains via preprocessor options, i.e. `#ifdef XYZ`.
+One example of this is when using the ESP-IDF for the ESP32 chip, the preprocessor check `#if ESP_PLATFORM` can be used to determine if building for the ESP32 or ESP32-S2 chips.
+In this cast, the optimized functions to be used are contained in `esp-dsp` : https://github.com/espressif/esp-dsp

 ## Notable changes from CML to DSPCML
 * The elementary data type of CML was `double`.
 In DSPCML this is changed to `cml_real_t` with the default as `float`.
 This type alias, along with per-sample math functions, is defined `cml_real_type.h`
+* Support for a complex data type, `cml_cpx_t` is being added.
+This is simply simply two instances of `cml_real_t` that represents the real and imaginary parts of a complex number.
+* The original CML implementation used the `cml` prefix in function names.
+DSPCML adds a few more for the following reasons
-* Some new functions use the prefix `cml0` instead of just `cml`.
-These functions are explicitly designed to do work along dimension 0, typically as 'channels' of 'samples' in the context of signal processing.
+    - `cml0` - these functions are explicitly designed to do work along dimension 0, typically as 'channels' of 'samples' in the context of signal processing.
 This fuzzy distinction is where DSP meets CML.
+    - `cmlz` - these functions are designed to work on complex matrices, i.e. instances of `ZMATRIX`
+    - `cmlz0` - these functions are designed to work on the 0th dimension of complex matrices, i.e. instances of `ZMATRIX`

 ## Signal Processing Function Wishlist
 DSPCML aims to be a strict superset of the functions in CML.